Panel presentations: Does speaker order really matter?

 - The last speaker has time to react to all the other speakers and agree, rebut, or propose an entirely different idea.

-- Most important, the last speaker gets the last word.
+- Most importantly, the last speaker gets the last word.
 You win the privilege of closing the panel with one memorable key message.

 There’s one catch for the last speaker: you must be prepared to deliver your message double-speed, in case the moderator loses control of the clock and your time gets cut short.